jutunen/custom-menu-wrapper/README.md

 Following events cause menu closing:

+ * item (or its descentant?) loses focus due to click outside menu area
- * click outside menu items (on click mode only)
+ * heading loses focus due to click outside menu area (on click mode only)
  * click on the heading (on click mode only)
- * hover outside menu items or heading for longer than closing-delay time (on hover mode only)
+ * hover outside menu area for longer than closing-delay time (on hover mode only)
  * menuClose or rootMenuClose event is dispatched from menu item or its descentant

 #### Dispatching menuClose event